qupath/qupath-docs/docs/advanced/exporting_images.md

 ### Original pixels

-Two commands make it possible to export images containing the original pixel values:
+Three commands make it possible to export images containing the original pixel values:

 - {menuselection}`File --> Export images... --> Original pixels`
+- {menuselection}`File --> Export images... --> OME-TIFF`
-- {menuselection}`File --> Export images... --> OME TIFF`
+- {menuselection}`File --> Export images... --> OME-Zarr`

 *Original pixels* will provide a drop-down list of available file formats that support the current image.
 This can vary for different images: for example, JPEG or PNG cannot be used for most multichannel fluorescence images, since they cannot support these values, whereas an ImageJ TIFF can.